 - 1. submit application for admission to undergraduate studies with \$30 application fee; - 2. submit Official high school transcript or the equivalent (GED).
 A high school transcript or GED is not required for students transferring in a minimum 24 semester hours of college credit; - 3. submit Official admission test scores.
-The ASN program accepts the following tests with a minimum score as shown: - ACT (20 composite) - SAT (950 verbal and math)
+The ASN program accepts a score of "74" on the TEAS (Test of Essential Academic Skills)